 1.2 The Council currently has responsibility for the closed churchyards at St. Mary the Virgin Church and the War Memorial in the Church grounds

 1.3 This policy should be read in conjunction with the Rules and Regulations for Welford Cemetery.

+1.4 In January 2009, the Ministry of Justice published “Managing the Safety of Burial Ground Memorials - Practical Advice for Dealing with Unstable Memorials” (“the Ministry of Justice Guidelines”).
+The testing and making safe of memorials shall be carried out in accordance with these guidelines.

 2. Responsibility and liability